axelvaldez/radical-companies/_posts/1-missing-chapters/2022-05-04-radical-companies-faq.markdown

 <h1 style="font-size:30px; ">If the benevolent owner is fairly young, self-management by itself is not a big risk, right?</h1>
  <p>The age of the owner is not a factor.
 The business is ready to be sold.
 The owner can change his mind on any issue at any momeny.</p>
  <p>Take Basecamp.
 Basecamp is a software company and was touted as a self-management poster child.
-Its owners, Jason Fried and David Hansson, believe strongly in the capability of people to self-manage&mdash;Fried even wrote books about it.
-Then one day Jason and David got off on the wrong side of their respective beds, so to speak, and brushed aside everything what the Basecamp <em>employees</em> had built over many years as a self-managed team.
+Its owners, Jason Fried and David Hansson, believe strongly in the capability of people to self-manage.
+Fried even wrote books about it.</p>
+ <p>Then one day Jason and David got off on the wrong side of their respective beds, so to speak, and brushed aside everything that the Basecamp <em>employees</em> had built over many years as a self-managed team.
 As a result Basecamp lost more than a third of its staff overnight.</p>
  <p>In the case of Basecamp, this change of heart played out in the open (<em>i.e.</em>, Fried posted the letter publicly).
 Most often, benevolent owners backtrack little by little hoping to go unnoticed.</p>

 <h1 style="font-size:30px; ">Ostrom&rsquo;s Core Design Principle &ldquo;Nested Enterprises,&rdquo; is questionable.
-Wouldn&rsquo;t bad behavior of one group always be sanctioned within a bigger ecosystem?</h1>
+Bad behavior of one group may be sanctioned  within a bigger ecosystem!</h1>
  <p>This stuff about &ldquo;sanctioning bad behavior&rdquo; only makes sense if the whole ecosystem is corrupt.
 This is very likely the case in a  business.
 But in a <span class='_paradigm'>Radical</span> company even if a few co-owners drink too much Kool-Aid, the others will raise the red flag.</p>
- <p>In any case, this is not about &ldquo;sanctioning.&rdquo; It is about applying the same Core Design Principle to any interactions with other groups within the same organization managing a Common Pool Resource,</p>
+ <p>In any case, this is not about &ldquo;sanctioning.&rdquo; It is about applying the same <em>Core Design Principle</em> to any interactions with other groups within the same organization managing a Common Pool Resource,</p>

-<h1 style="font-size:30px; ">Can you say more about the boundaries of users and resource?</h1>
+<h1 style="font-size:30px; ">Can you say more about the boundaries of users and resources?</h1>
   <ul>
    <li>Congruence between benefits and costs</li>
    <li>Users had procedures for making own rules</li>
    <li>Regular monitoring of users and resource condition</li>
-   <li>Graduated sanctions</li>
+   <li>Graduated sanctions (which in Radical-based companies, reduces to conversations)</li>
    <li>Conflict resolution mechanism</li>
   </ul>
  <p>For more information, see the <em>Ostrom&rsquo;s Core Design Principles</em> book appendix.</p>